 How do I establish paternity for my child?

-Additionally, if unwed parents have established paternity through the Voluntary Paternity Acknowledgment Program, the DCSS will take action(s) to obtain and enforce other services for you; i.e., monetary child support and/or health insurance for your child.
+Additionally, if unwed parents have established paternity through the Voluntary Paternity Acknowledgement Program, the DCSS can take action(s) to obtain and/or a child support order (i.e. monetary child support and/or health insurance) for you if you apply for services.

-The Voluntary Paternity Acknowledgment Program was established by Federal Law in 1988.
-Federal laws relating to this program have been updated several times since 1988 to ensure an easy process is in place to assist unwed parents in legitimating and establishing paternity for their child.
+The Voluntary Paternity Acknowledgement Program was established by Federal Law in 1988.
+Federal laws relating to this program have been updated several times since 1988 to ensure an easy process is in place to assist unwed parents in establishing paternity for their child.